Frequently asked questions

 Please always seek medical advice from relevant health professionals.
 Tiny Tickers is unable to offer medical advice.

 My baby has just been diagnosed with…?
 Understanding the particular heart defect your baby has been diagnosed with is very important.
 You should have seen a specialist doctor when you were given the diagnosis, and they will have explained the condition your baby has.
 They may even have given you a diagram of your baby’s heart, and some resources.
 Take the time to read the information you have been given, and get back in touch with your specialist if you don’t understand any of it.
+We have information on different heart conditions here.

 Can I speak to someone about my baby’s condition?
 If you would like to hear from other parents who have been in similar positions then please join our Tiny Tickers Parent Group on Facebook and share your story.
 Or if you’d prefer not to share your story publicly, get in touch via firstname.lastname@example.org and we can put you in touch with other parents who have similar experiences.